brotkrueml/schema/Documentation/Developer/Api.rst

 .. figure:: ../Images/Developer/TypeModels.png
    :alt: Inheritance of the type models

-   Inheritance of the type models
+   Inheritance of the type models (namespaces are omitted for better readability)

 Each type model delivered with this extension extends the :php:`AbstractType` class.